lumina-gov/laws/in_force/protected/rights_and_duties.md

 12. Protect the natural resources, flora, and fauna, and to safeguard the preservation of a clean environment<sup>1</sup>
 13. Protect the country's cultural and historic patrimony<sup>1</sup>
 14. Act, in one's relations with other people, according to the principle of human solidarity and with respect to the norms of a proper social coexistence*
+15. Work for and contribute to the development of the economy

 <hr>